GlobalEmpire/OC-Programs/README.md

 # OC-Programs
-All my OpenComputers programs that are non GE-AF property.
+All my OpenComputers programs that are in a state where they could actually do something.

 Please read the license